lavanack/laurentvanacker.com/Azure/Azure Monitor/Data Collection Rules/readme.md

 ### Parameters

-The following paramteres are optional.
-When omitted, default values are used.
+The following parameters are optional.
+When omitted, default values are used (hard-coded in the [AzureVM - Data Collection Rules.ps1](<AzureVM - Data Collection Rules.ps1>) PowerShell script).

 #### PerformanceCountersFilePath